 - 10 cups (100g) air-popped popcorn1

 - 1 cup (200g) packed light brown sugar

 - 1/2 cup (115g) unsalted butter

 - 1/2 teaspoon baking soda

-Preheat the oven to 200F degrees.
+- Preheat the oven to 200°F (93°C).
 Spread the popcorn out onto 2 large baking sheets.
 Set aside.

-Bake for 1 hour, stirring every 20 minutes.
+- Bake for 1 hour, stirring every 20 minutes.
 Allow to cool on the pan and break apart large clusters if desired.
-Cover the popcorn tightly once cooled; it will stay fresh for up to 2 weeks.
+Cover the popcorn tightly once cooled.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 See more snack recipes.